-- A monthly pension equal to 30% of the ECO member's salary at time of death, plus - A monthly pension equal to 66-2/3% of the pension the member earned.
+- A monthly pension equal to 30% of the ECO member's salary at time of death, plus - 10% of the ECO member's salary at time of death for each minor, unmarried child.
+The maximum total monthly benefit payable to spouse and children cannot exceed 50% of the ECO member's salary at the time of death, or - A monthly pension equal to 66-2/3% of the pension the member earned.